 1. Abraham's three visitors are the three persons of the Trinity.

 3. Abraham's three visitors are not the three persons of the Trinity but one of the three is the Second Person of the Trinity (Genesis 18:22).
+This tends to be the most common claim.

 4. Yahweh who destroys Sodom is the Second Person of the Trinity (Genesis 19:24).